 1f.
 Length of the probationary period.
 The length of the probation period will typically be 1 semester, but longer or shorter probation periods can be proposed at the discretion of the committee placing the student on probation to give the student time and resources to return to good academic standing.
 However, the minimum length of the probationary period is two months (of the fall or winter term); it will typically conclude at the end of that term.
 For a student placed on probation within two months of the end of the fall term, the probationary period will extend into the winter term for a total of at least two months.
-For a student placed on probation within two months of the end of the student may be placed on probation starting in the spring or summer half term for a minimum of two months, and does not need to be enrolled during these half terms.
+For a student placed on probation within two months of the winter term, the probationary period may include the spring or summer half-terms for a total of at least two months.
+A student may be placed on probation starting in the spring or summer half term for a minimum of two months, and does not need to be enrolled during these half terms.